Is 2D Physics in Unity deterministic?

 - Prepare the Scene for the simulation:

-- Enable the 2D physics components in the same order, each time.
+- Enable the 2D physics components in the same order, each time, or set the GameObjects to Active.
 If the GameObjects containing the components are not in the Scene, then Instantiate them in the same order each time.

 - Set the all the 2D Rigidbody components to Kinematic.